-RSI strongly recommends saving your license file with the default path and filename: RSI-DIR\license\license.dat, where RSI-DIR is the directory in which your RSI product is installed.
+RSI strongly recommends saving your license file with the default path and filename: RSI_DIR\license\license.dat, where RSI_DIR is the directory in which your RSI product is installed.
 If you put your license file in this directory, you do not have to redefine any environment variables.

-If you choose a location other than RSI-DIR\license\license.dat for the license file, it must be accessible to RSI software products that you have installed on your machine.

-Therefore, you must define the environment variable LM\LICENSE\FILE to point to the actual path of the license file prior to using your software.
-For example, if you save your license file as $C:\RSI\mylicensefiles\license.dat$ , RSI products will not run properly until you define the LM\LICENSE\FILE variable.
+If you choose a location other than RSI_DIR\license\license.dat for the license file, it must be accessible to RSI software products that you have installed on your machine.
+Therefore, you must define the environment variable LM_LICENSE_FILE to point to the actual path of the license file prior to using your software.
+For example, if you save your license file as C:\RSI\mylicensefiles\license.dat, RSI products will not run properly until you define the LM_LICENSE_FILE variable.

-If LM\LICENSE\FILE has already been defined for another software product, the definition of this license file can be appended using a semi-colon (;) as the delimiter.
+If LM_LICENSE_FILE has already been defined for another software product, you can append the definition of this license file with a semi-colon (;) as the delimiter.
 For example:

-C:\license\mylicense.dat;1700@hal
+C:\RSI\license\license.dat;1700@hal